Exploring the Deep South of Thailand

 Day 2, Saturday, May 5, 2018

 The name Songkhla seems to be the Thai corruption of Singora which means “the city of lions” in Malay.
-This refers to a lion-shaped mountain near the city of Songkhla.
+It refers to a lion-shaped mountain near the city of Songkhla.
 The history of the city goes back to the 10th century.
 Singora was a sultanate that was founded in the early 17th century.
 This Sultanate paid tribute to the ruler of the Siamese kingdom Ayutthaya.
 Relations between Singora and Ayutthaya became strained though.
 Singora declared its independence which resulted in conflict and eventually in the destruction of the city by the Siamese in 1680.

 Although the original settlement Singora was destroyed the current city Songkhla was also known as Singora or Sengora at least until the Second World War.
-The Singora airport was an important hub on the route from Bangkok to Batavia.
+The Singora airport was a vital hub on the route from Bangkok to Batavia.
 Until World War Two there was a British consulate in Singora.
 That the name Songkhla or Songkhlar was already in use in 1926 is clear from this article in the Bangkok Daily Mail of September 26, 1926.

 I spent the day visiting places I had missed out on during my first visit in April.
-The Songkhla Museum is a beautifully restored Chinese-style building and is really worth visiting.
+The Songkhla Museum is a beautifully restored Chinese-style building and is worth visiting.

 Day 3, Sunday, May 6, 2018

 Songkhla – Narathiwat